rnapier/cocoaphony-blog/source/_posts/2017-02-13-refactoring.markdown

 (So even “we need to switch languages/platforms entirely” doesn’t stop you from evolving towards a goal.)

 But there's an exception that Joel doesn’t mention (but I think Martin Fowler does): if you have incredibly *buggy* code, that is, if you *don’t* have working code, then that’s the time to consider a rewrite.
 Not ugly code.
 Not badly designed or horrible to work with code.
 But code that doesn’t actually work, and several attempts to make it work have failed.
-That’s when a rewrite (at least of those potions) is likely appropriate.
+That’s when a rewrite (at least of those portions) is likely appropriate.

 *The discussion then turned to unit testing, and particluarly [Forgotten Refactorings](http://hamletdarcy.blogspot.com/2009/06/forgotten-refactorings.html).*